Bonilla, South Dakota

 Unincorporated community in South Dakota, U.S.

 Bonilla is an unincorporated community in Beadle County, in the U.S. state of South Dakota.

 History

 Bonilla was laid out in 1884.
 A post office called Bonilla was established in 1883, and remained in operation until 1973.
+The community was named by William Kelley after the former President of Honduras, Manuel Bonilla.
+Alternatively, the name could also come from a corrupted French word for "good village".